 Writing for the San Jose Mercury News, Jon Fortt noted that Apple seems to be ”

-” with market share, but hasn’t seen the upward swing many within and without Apple would have hoped a year into Apple’s “Switch” ad campaign.
+holding its ground ” with market share, but hasn’t seen the upward swing many within and without Apple would have hoped a year into Apple’s “Switch” ad campaign.

 The news comes from three different market research firms: Gartner Dataquest, NPD Techworld and IDC.
 Apple remained stagnant at 2.3 percent of the worldwide market, according to Gartner Dataquest and IDC, while NPD Techworld showed that Apple’s U.S. consumer marketshare stayed between 3 and 4 percent.
 Dell, meanwhile, hopped up from 30 to 37 percent of the U.S. consumer market, and gained ground in the worldwide PC market from 15 to 18 percent.